 Although my personal history doesn’t quite go back that far, and I have eaten a Big Mac back in the day, I’ve discovered the power of herbal remedies to be extremely effective in modern times as well.
 I’ve incorporated herbs in my health journey for the past twenty-two years.
 When diagnosed with an autoimmune disorder at a young age, I looked into every aspect of treatment available.

-I lived in a community of hard working people, including local contractors, plumbers Hamilton and natural healing practitioners, many of them I would call my personal friends.
+I lived in a community of hard working people, including local contractors like plumber Hamilton ON and natural healing practitioners, many of them I would call my personal friends.
 I also had primo medical insurance coverage which made a specialist from every medical ilk available to me.
 I was taking advantage of both, and catering to the demands of my condition.

 In early discoveries, I found that I didn’t respond well to the drug protocols the allopathic Doctors prescribed.
 Some of the medicine commonly recommended for the label they gave my condition made me very sick, and that just didn’t make sense to me.
 When bringing this up with one of the medical specialists I was seeing, and voiced my concerns, he fired me.